dimitri-nicolo/calico/networking/ipv6.md

 - Kubernetes 1.15 and earlier only support one IP stack version at a time.
 This means that if you configure Kubernetes for IPv6 then {{site.prodname}}
   should be configured to assign only IPv6 addresses.
-Starting with 1.16, it is possible to configure a dual-stack environment.
+Starting with 1.16, it is also possible to configure a dual-stack environment.
 - The steps and setup here have not been tested against an existing IPv4 cluster and are intended only for new clusters.